Friday, March 27, 2015

-The drive up from the gate of the Soga Estate took a few minutes, giving Gyoshin Heiji time to reflect on the changing nature of fortune.
-Well over a thousand years ago, her ancestors broke the power Minoru Soga’s ancestors within the imperial court, and now the old man was willing to form an alliance with her family.
+The drive up from the gate of the Soga estate took a few minutes, giving Gyoshin Heiji time to reflect on the changing nature of fortune.
+More than a millennium had passed since her ancestors broke the power of Minoru Soga’s ancestors within the imperial court, and now the old man was willing to form an alliance with her family.

 “How ironic,” she said, to no one in particular.
 “The Taika reforms undid them, and now they are much wealthier than us, who were only cheated of our influence during the Meiji reforms, barely yesterday.”

-“Welcome, Heiji-san,” the old man said from across the room, walking stiffly with a cane.
-His daughter trailed behind, in a rather non-traditional, silk kimono, which, without an obi sash to bind it all together, resembled more a dressing gown than formal attire.
+“Welcome, Heiji-san,” the old man called out from across the room, walking stiffly with a cane.
+His daughter trailed behind, flowing tall and elegant in a rather non-traditional silk kimono, which, without an obi sash to bind it all together, resembled more a dressing gown than formal attire.

 “I am honored by your invitation, Soga-san,” Gyoshin said, with a little bow that extorted more confusion from her than she’d anticipated.
 Should she bow to a vanquished enemy of her family, and if so, how low?
 She supposed he affected the cane in order to excuse himself from bowing as low as his ancestors would have been obliged to do a thousand years earlier.
-She shook her head and tried to put her grandfather’s preoccupations out of her mind.
-The Soga clan now held a controlling interest in one of the largest defense contractors, and was among the wealthiest families in Japan, and in her capacity as Industry Liaison for the Deputy Minister of Defense, she worked closely his daughter, who had taken the position of Vice President at Takenouchi Corporation.
+With a shiver and a shake of the head, she tried to put her grandfather’s preoccupations out of her mind.
+The Soga clan now held a controlling interest in one of the largest defense contractors, and was among the wealthiest families in Japan, and in her capacity as Industry Liaison for the Deputy Minister of Defense, she worked closely with Minoru’s daughter, who had assumed the position of Vice President at the Takenouchi Corporation.

 “Gyoshin-san,” Jin Soga said.
 “Thank you for coming.
 We have much to discuss.”